 AC vents and ceiling fans can be vacuumed or dusted with a damp microfibre cloth, whichever is most convenient for you.
 Some vent grilles can be popped out easily and cleaned in the dishwasher or washed by hand.
 Clean HEPA filters according to the manufacturer’s instructions and change them at the recommended frequency.
-You’ll reduce dust even more if you get your HVAC ducting cleaned and serviced regularly, but that’s a job for specialists.
+You’ll reduce dust even more if you get your HVAC ducting cleaned and serviced, but that’s a job for specialists.

 Change linen more frequently

 Remember those 30,000 to 40,000 skin cells shed per day?
 A fair portion of them ends up in your bed.
 If you’re wondering how to get rid of dust in the bedroom, start by washing bed linens at least once or twice a week.

 Pillows need cleaning, too.
 Some can be washed in the washing machine while others can benefit from manual care.
 Just check the label to be on the safe side.
 If your pillows are dry clean only, treat them at least once a year.
 You can go the extra mile and also beat them outdoors along with the rugs and leave them out on a sunny day.
 The UV rays in sunlight have sterilising properties and exposure to fresh air will erase any traces of bad smells.